metagentools/MetaCoAG/README.md

 sed -i '1d' abundance.tsv	# remove the header of the file
 ```

-The resulting `abundance.tsv` file can be used as the abundance file for MetaCoAG.
+The resulting `abundance.tsv` file can be directly used in MetaCoAG.

 ## Example Usage